Why Does My Poop Smell Like Sulfur? Foods and Other Causes That Stink

 What does it mean if your poop has a chemical smell?

-While sulfur doesn’t smell particularly chemical, it technically is.
-In any event, ayurvedic specialist and the founder of Shakti School, Katie Silcox, MA, says that if you have weird-smelling poop—particularly if it smells chemical—it could be a clear indicator of a poor diet.
+While sulfur doesn’t smell particularly chemical, it technically is a chemical.
+Katie Silcox, MA, ayurvedic specialist and the founder of Shakti School, says that if you have weird-smelling poop—particularly if it smells chemical—it could be a clear indicator of a poor diet.
 “Have you been eating processed foods full of chemicals?” she asks.
 “If so, try cutting out those foods for a few days and seeing if the smell changes.”

 Why does my poop smell like sweet sulfur?